shuup/shuup-guide/source/products.rst

 1. Make sure you are logged in as an administrator and navigate to the store front.
 2. Navigate to any product page.
-3. Click on the `Edit Page` button in the lower right-hand corner of the page.
+3. Click on the `Edit Page` button in the upper right-hand corner of the page.
-4. Select one of the Xtheme placeholder boxes.
+4. Select one of the placeholder boxes.
 5. Add a new row or new column for your plugin.
 6. Select `Product Cross Sells` from the plugin dropdown menu.
 7. Add a title if desired, select the relationship type, and set